2nil-web/svg-spinners/README.md

 My contribution is to provide an html page in order to colorized the spinner through css filters.

+## Install

+Download the repo (git clone ...)

+## Usage

-Download the repo, double click on "index.html" and you'll be able to change the fill color of the svg spinners !
+Double click on "index.html" and you'll be able to change the fill color of the svg spinners !

 ## Rings